top of page

 Mechanical-communication-between-cells.png

-Force transmission in anisotropic fibrous environments
+Force transmission in fibrous environments using optical tweezers

 Related papers: